SEO Frequently Asked Questions

 - Using invisible text in your website content to trick the search engine.

 Digital Meal recommend only using white hat SEO services & optimisation techniques to ensure your website won’t be penalized by Google.

 So how much does SEO cost?
-Although low-cost SEO services and packages exist, it’s important to remember you get what you pay for.
+SEO prices differ and although low-cost SEO services and packages exist, it’s important to remember you get what you pay for.

-As SEO & search engine marketing are unregulated industries, it’s possible for anyone to set up and call themselves SEO experts.
+As SEO & search engine marketing are unregulated industries, it’s possible for anyone to set up and call themselves experts.
 It’s important you verify the credentials of any company before you hand over the cash — but cheap packages should be one of your red flags as they usually involve black hat techniques.

 The short answer: money!